This post was sponsored by Voices.com.

 You can create a free account, providing just your name, email, phone number, username, and password.
-Voices.com regularly needs people who speak different languages with various dialects, so you can register no matter where you are at in the world, or what language you speak.
+Voices.com regularly needs people who speak different languages with various dialects, so you can register no matter where you live in the world, or what language you speak.
 There are Voices.com members from 160 different countries.

-There is an also an option to upgrade your membership to Premium, which costs $399 a year.
-This isn't necessary in order to get work through Voices.com, but does give you many more opportunities to choose from among some additional features.
+There is also an option to upgrade your membership to Premium, which costs $499 a year.
+This isn't necessary in order to get work through Voices.com, but it does give you many more opportunities to choose from along with some additional features.

 Premium members get better profile ranking in Voices.com search, the ability to audition for jobs posted publicly rather than just via private invitation, performance-related statistics to track progress, and the ability to participate in monthly performance Coaching Webinars hosted by the industry’s top coaches, among other things.

 Once you're signed up, you can begin building your profile.
 You should make sure it is as accurate and complete as it can be since this is what will “sell” you to people looking for voice over talent and match your skill set to the best possible opportunities.

 How to Complete a Voice Over Audition

 After you've set up your profile, you may begin to get private invitations for voice over work to your inbox or, if you're a Premium member, you can actually go and audition for publicly posted jobs and, through the VoiceMatch™ algorithm developed by Voices.com, you’ll get invited to audition for jobs that match your specific skill set.

 To submit your audition, you simply send a brief message to the client, quote your rate, and then read a portion of the script and record the audio from your home studio.
 You can then attach your completed MP3 file and send it back.

-Clients are free to leave ratings and reviews on your profile after working with you, and the higher your review rating is, the more likely you will be to impress the next interested client.
+Clients are free to leave ratings, reviews, and compliments on your profile after working with you, and the higher your review rating is, the more likely you will be to impress the next interested client.